Memories of a date palm tree:

 No. 02 – DAWN OF A NEW DAY: GREEN & CRISP

-Oasis in deserts hide wells.
-First thing you notice when approaching an oasis are tall palm trees, your eyes are hungry for color of green, your skin thirsty for moisture they promise.
-After all the oranges and browns of a desert, green soothes your eyes and soul.
-As you move closer to high trees, guardians of an oasis, your skin can feel any and smallest whiff of moisture.
-Dawns feel green and crisp with cool early morning hours, brisk and sharp, frail in their beauty, so promising while still untouched by piercing rays of sunshine.
-Yet you know that it won’t be long untill sun rises again, slowly chasing freshness away.
-Warmth of a new day will always slowly creep in, temperature rising in hot waves will soon erase all traces of morning dew and the air in an oasis will become earthier.
+The warmth of a new day will always slowly creep in, temperature rising in hot waves will soon erase all traces of morning dew and the air in an oasis will become earthier.
 Instead of green palm tree leaves, you will start noticing darker tones of tree trunks, dry branches or heart of the palm tree, the bulge at its top.
-Scents will become warmer, more comforting, more musky.
+Scents will become warmer, more comforting, muskier.

-FO’AH No 02 reflects just that feeling of first morning dew in an oasis: the opening is crisp green, invigorating, awakening.
-It stirs you up and energises with citrusy Bergamot and Lemon notes.
+FO’AH No 02 reflects just that feeling of first-morning dew in an oasis: the opening is crisp green, invigorating, awakening.
+It stirs you up and energizes with citrusy Bergamot and Lemon notes.
 This first impression of lemony freshness is nicely underlined by an exquisitely added juniper, giving it vibrancy.
 This moment of freshness lasts, although it is very refined and suave.
 If you are hungry for this kind of sparkle in a perfume, I am certain that you will enjoy it immensely.

-This multifaceted perfume then transforms to chorus of musky, dry and warm incenses in contrast to the vivid top notes.
-It is complex, it is linear, it is multifaceted and opulent.
-Very refined, with great projection and longevity on my skin (6-7 hours), given that I wore it in hot Summer days with temperatures rising above 30C.
+This multifaceted perfume then transforms into a chorus of musky, dry, and warm incenses in contrast to the vivid top notes.
+It is complex, it is linear, it is multifaceted, and opulent.
+Very refined, with great projection and longevity on my skin (6-7 hours), given that I wore it on hot summer days with temperatures rising above 30C.

 Like all the perfumes in this line, this is a beautifully crafted perfume, unfolding with so much grace in time.
-I enjoyed the contrast between sparkling head notes and silky, smooth skin sensation of base notes, adding it a more masculine finish.
-It is the most exact reminder of early mornings in Summer, dawn and daybreak in soft and sfumatto tones, bursts of freshness rising from evaporating morning dew on grass, plants and trees.
+I enjoyed the contrast between sparkling headnotes and the silky, smooth skin sensation of base notes, adding a more masculine finish.
+It is the most exact reminder of early mornings in Summer, dawn, and daybreak in soft and sfumato tones, bursts of freshness rising from evaporating morning dew on the grass, plants, and trees.
 Very creative, a bit retro in a most positive way.
 I could wear it as SOTD during warm Spring and Summer days, on gloomy and rainy Monday office day or as a Winter outdoor fragrance.